Aditya-021005/Portfolio/src/content/projects/subass.md

 ## Problem statement

-Battery swapping sounds mechanical, but the difficult requirements are electrical and positional:

 - The aircraft never lands in exactly the same place twice, so the dock has to **tolerate and correct for misalignment** rather than assume precision.
 - A power interface that is mated and unmated on every cycle has to stay reliable across